-Laboratory 2 (cont.): Thalloid liverworts and their sporophyte
+Laboratory 3 (cont.): Thalloid liverworts

 As discussed in class, liverworts can be divided based on their growth form into leafy and thalloid (ribbon like body) liverworts.
 Within the latter group, we can distinguish between complex (Marchantiales) and simple (Metzgeriales; Pallaviciniales) thalloid taxa, based on the anatomy of the thallus.
-Thalloid liverworts compose a polyphyletic group (meaning? ).
+Thalloid liverworts compose a polyphyletic group (meaning?